Once you've picked your stories, it's time to sell it effectively to your interviewer.

 This is the big moment where you get to tie it all together!
 Now that you've set the situation, provided the context about why this event was so critical, explained your actions, you get to talk about the results.
 Here, quantify your impact and put it into perspective so the interviewer will understand.
 Don't be shy or bashful, especially if the results were great.
 This is where you get to take credit for your actions!

 It's easier to get a sense of how the following principles work together to really create a memorable story if you see them in action.
 In the section below, we're going to look at two versions of the same story and evaluate how the techniques aforementioned can make a huge difference.
-The story is a true story, which comes from our Founder's first job out of undergrad at Google.
-This is a solid example to learn from because it covers the exact type of material you might be discussing in a fit interview anecdote and, in fact, our Founder told this exact story in a (successful!) interview with McKinsey.
+The story is a true story, which comes from my first job out of undergrad at Google.
+This is a solid example to learn from because it covers the exact type of material you might be discussing in a fit interview anecdote and, in fact, I told this exact story in a (successful!) interview with McKinsey.
 While this story could be molded to answer many of different fit interview questions, this specific story was told in response to the question: tell me about a time you went outside your official responsibilities to make a significant positive impact.
 Let's jump in!

 [ACTION] One of the big things I accomplished on that team was building and disseminating an inventory model in Excel.
 The model pulled in the raw data from our one of our major, premium network partners and then pulled in additional data from the company's website and then layered in actual impression reporting data from our a large source of set-top box data we had access too.